guoweier/GameHut/snake/tutorial_snake_english.md

     textrect.centery = y
     surface.blit(textobj, textrect)
 ```
 We will draw lots of text message on the game window during the programming.
-To do that, we needs to define several parameters such as where the text locates on the window, what the color of the text, etc. So we write them into a function to prevent repetitive typing.
+To do that, we needs to define several parameters such as where the text locates on the window, what the color of the text, etc. So we write them into a function to prevent repetitive typing. <br>
 - `def drawText(text, font, surface, x, y):` defines the function name.
 This function have several parameters to input. `text` is the message needs to display. `font` is the text font. `surface` represents which surface the text needs to write on. `x` and `y` are the coordinates represent where the text will be written.
 - `textobj = font.render(text, 1, TEXTCOLOR)` creates a text surface, which can be drawn onto the screen.
 Some variables are used: `text` is the message needs to display. `1` represents smooth text. `TEXTCOLOR` is the variable we previously defined.
 We assigned the output to an object named `textobj`.
 - `textrect = textobj.get_rect()` is to create a rectangular area around the text.
 This can help to define the position and alignment of text when we draw it onto the screen.
 We assigned the output to `textrect`.
 - `textrect.centerx = x` and `textrect.centery = y` assign `x` and `y` to the center location of generated text rectangle.
 We want the text to be centered on the screen, so we defined their center location at the begninning.
 - `surface.blit(textobj, textrect)` draws `textobj` onto the `surface` at location `textrect`.

-### set up window, fonts, sound
+### Set up window, fonts, sound
 We start with setting up some initial parameters.
 First, set up the game window.
 Here are my code:
 ```
 pygame.init()
 mainClock = pygame.time.Clock()